|

 Increase your physical activity

 Your body's weight depends on the number of calories you burn versus the number of calories you consume daily.
 It is said that the body must burn an average of 500 calories per day in order to lose 500 grams of weight per week.
-You can accomplish this by engaging in moderate-intensity exercises for at least 30 minutes, 4 to 5 days each week.
+Engaging in moderate-intensity exercises for at least 30 minutes, 4 to 5 days each week, is a great way to increase your energy expenditure and maintain a healthy weight.